+DENTAL EXAMINATIONS

-DENTAL EXAMINATIONS: Children must receive a dental examination: Prior to first entrance in Early Childhood Program.
+Children must receive a dental examination:

+Prior to first entrance in Early Childhood Program.

 The examination must be completed by a licensed dentist and recorded on the State Dental Form.
-Dental examinations that have been completed after November 15, 2020, will be accepted for the 2021-2022 school year.
+Dental examinations that have been completed after November 15, 2022, will be accepted for the 2023-2024 school year.
 Please make an appointment with your family dentist.
 The Adams County Dental Clinic is also available to families who meet eligibility requirements.
-Contact the Adams County Dental Clinic for further information @ 223-5611 (Hours - Tuesday through Friday 7:00am - 5:00 P.M.)
+Contact the Adams County Dental Clinic for further information @ 223-5611.
 (77 Ill.
 Adm.
 Code 665-410)